timurrrr/RaceChronoDiyBleDevice/README.md

 INT | Currently unused, may use 9 in the future

 Optional Connections with 12V to 5V stepdown
-MCP pin | Microcontroller pin | OBD pin
+Stepdown pin | Microcontroller pin | OBD pin
 ------- | ------------------ | --------
 VIN | - | 16
 VOUT | BAT | -